Skip to main content

 Completing the FAFSA is free, but the process can be overwhelming due to the financial information required and the detailed questions asked about your family’s income, assets, and other factors.
 For years, students and parents have expressed concerns about the complexity of the form, which is why the Department of Education has been working to make significant improvements.

-Last year, the FAFSA underwent its most significant overhaul in decades.
-These updates are designed to simplify the form and the overall financial aid process.
+In 2024, the FAFSA underwent its most significant overhaul in decades.
+These updates were designed to simplify the form and the overall financial aid process.
 Below are the most noteworthy changes:

 1. FAFSA Simplification Act